COVESA/iot-event-analytics/docs/README.md

 ## Data Ingestion

 Basically each data point can define an so called __encoding__.
-Enconding data is about bringing data into the __meta data model__ e.g. translating a given textual sentense into a numerical vector space.
+Encoding data is about bringing data into the __meta data model__ e.g. translating a given textual sentence into a numerical vector space.
 For example compare the following [example](..\..\src\sdk\javascript\examples\integrations\vapp\config\types.json).

-The enconding implicitelly takes places via the core talents, retrieving the configuration on startup via
+The encoding implicitly takes places via the core talents, retrieving the configuration on startup via

 - the static respective config file is the __types.json__.
 For example compare the [VAPP example](..\..\src\sdk\javascript\examples\integrations\vapp\config\types.json) and,
-- the dynamic configuration of each ```addOutput``` methode allowing the following encoding types
+- the dynamic configuration of each ```addOutput``` method allowing the following encoding types
 - leave empty for disabling the encoding
 - __through__ for pre-encoded values in the range [0..1]
 - __minmax__ for numeric values having a minimum and maximum value range e.g. temperature, speed